IObundle/py2hwsw/py2hwsw/lib/hardware/buses/iob_tasks/README.md

 `iob_write` and `iob_read`.
 These tasks are used to write and read data to and from the IP core, respectively.

-The IOb Native Interface, or IOb interface shortly, has the following signals from the subordinate perspective.
+The IOb Native Interface, or IOb interface shortly, has the following wires from the subordinate perspective.
 (Note that the `_i` and `_o` suffixes denote input and output, respectively.)
 - `clk_i`: interface input clock
-- `valid_i`: source signal valid transaction from manager input
+- `valid_i`: source wire valid transaction from manager input
 - `addr_i`: address for read or write access input
 - `wdata_i`: data to write
 - `wstrb_i`: byte write strobe input